 Eric McEnaney enjoys a multifaceted career as a distinguished pianist, vocal coach, and artist teacher whose Grammy-nominated work has been heard on stages

-McEnaney has assisted in the creative process of several revival productions and newly commissioned works, collaborating with distinguished composers Dominick Argento, Ricky Ian Gordon, Paul
+throughout the country and abroad.
+Known for his expertise in contemporary opera, Dr. McEnaney has assisted in the creative process of several revival productions and newly commissioned

-of Donizetti, and Dr. McEnaney’s breadth of musical understanding and passion for opera education has garnered regular invitations to serve as guest lecturer for various companies’ performance
+artist and professional singers frequently seek his knowledge of bel canto style and Dr. McEnaney’s breadth of musical understanding and passion for opera education have garnered regular

 Center for the Arts in Saint Paul as part of Minnesota Opera’s Opera Insights series.

 As a member of the music staff for opera companies throughout the country, Dr. McEnaney has assisted in the preparation of more than 125 productions, with

 repertoire ranging from Orfeo ed Euridice to The Shining.
 He is currently a Master Vocal Coach for Minnesota Opera and has worked as a guest coach for such

 companies as Opera Theatre of Saint Louis, Central City Opera, Virginia Opera, Opera Southwest, Cedar Rapids Opera Theatre, Skylark Opera, and Lyric Opera of the North, among others.

 Additionally, Dr. McEnaney served as Principal Production Pianist & Coach at Florentine Opera Company for four seasons, where he oversaw the musical preparation of two world premiere